 You will need to study the GeoSciML data model.
 Having done this you will need to work out a mapping from your source data to appropriate parts of the GeoSciML model.
-See the OneGeology Cookbook 7: GeoSciML Cookbook.
+See the GeoSciML Encoding Cookbook.
 If you want to set up a service using the INSPIRE Geology Theme Schema in addition to the GeoSciML Schema then also consult the INSPIRE Schema Cookbook.
-ToDo INSPIRE Schema cookbook to be put on collaboration platform) You will then have the task of configuring your software to generate XML conformant to your INSPIRE theme schema from your source data.
+You will then have the task of configuring your software to generate XML conformant to your INSPIRE theme schema from your source data.
 The structure of your source data may be similar to or quite different from the INSPIRE model and we can't cover all possible situations but you will be able to make configuration changes in two places (i) in your underlying database and (ii) in the WFS software configuration mapping database contents to generated output.
 A number of constraints; administrative, performance, flexibility of the WFS software configuration and complexity will govern exactly how you do this but, as a general principle, it will usually be preferable to do as much in the database as possible to create source data matching INSPIRE output as closely as possible.
 GeoServer can do some quite powerful processing of the underlying data but this is often at the expense of performance and ability to query the data.